How Does the Pretraining Distribution Shape In-Context Learning? A Fundamental Trade-Off: Introduction

 In-context learning (ICL) is the phenomenon whereby a model generalizes to a new task from a handful of examples provided in the input context without any model weight updates.
 This emergent behavior has been observed across models in multiple domains, including in language~\citep{brown2020language}, vision~\citep{radford2021learning}, and reinforcement learning~\citep{moeini2025survey}.
 ICL is a particularly appealing feature in domains where data for a specific task is scarce such as robotics~\citep{ahn2022can}, healthcare~\citep{singhal2023large}, or chemistry~\citep{stokes2020deep}.

-Despite growing interest, the conditions under which ICL emerges are still poorly understood.
+Despite the importance of this property, the conditions under which ICL emerges are still poorly understood.
 Several lines of works have emerged to address this question.
 The {algorithmic} view focuses on studying which learning algorithms over the context can be implemented by transformer and thereby perform ICL~\citep{garg2022can,akyurek2023whatlearningalgorithm}.
 Others have suggested modeling ICL as Bayesian inference~\citep{xie2021explanation,lin2024dual,zhangand,jeon2024an}.
 Empirical works have sought to design controlled settings in which ICL can be carefully studied, and these works highlight how sensitive to pretraining choices ICL is \citep{chan2022data,raventos2023pretraining}, indicating that distributional aspects of pretraining play a central role.
-A crucial line of work also seeks to assess ICL performance on numerical tasks through out-of-distribution robustness of ICL~\citep{wang2024can,kwon2025out,goddard2025can} but its behavior remains poorly understood.
+A crucial line of work also seeks to assess ICL performance on numerical tasks through out-of-distribution robustness of ICL~\citep{wang2024can,kwon2025out,goddard2025can}.

-Yet existing modeling frameworks often focus on restricted settings and lack general tools that \emph{links properties of the pretraining distribution} to ICL behavior at test time.
-Three aspects remain particularly underexplored: (i) heavy-tailed distributions that better reflect real-world pretraining corpora and have been identified as key drivers of ICL~\citep{chan2022data,singh2023transient}, (ii) non-i.i.d. and dependent structures (e.g., long-range dependencies in language sequences) that fall outside standard i.i.d. or Markovian ICL modeling~\citep{alabdulmohsin2024fractal}, and (iii) how these distributional properties govern the robustness of ICL under shifts at test time, which is a key feature of ICL~\citep{wang2024can,kwon2025out,goddard2025can}.
+Taken together, these perspectives suggest that ICL is shaped not only by architecture and learning dynamics, but also by what the model sees during pretraining.
+What remains missing is a principled way to translate pretraining distributional properties into test-time ICL behavior.
+Indeed, several aspects remain particularly underexplored: (i) {heavy-tailed} task priors capturing long-tail effects that have been implicated empirically in ICL \citep{chan2022data,singh2023transient}, (ii) non-i.i.d. and dependent context structure (e.g., long-range dependencies) beyond standard i.i.d. / Markov assumptions \citep{alabdulmohsin2024fractal}, and (iii) how these distributional properties govern ICL behavior under test-time shifts, a key motivation for ICL \citep{wang2024can,kwon2025out,goddard2025can}.

 We thus develop a study of ICL with a focus on the influence of the pretraining distribution.
 We decompose ICL performance into two components: \emph{task selection} (identifying the right task from the context) and \emph{generalization} (performing well on tasks and sequences unseen during training) and focus on the following questions: